mail us | mail this page

 matchingRule The method by which an attribute is compared in a search operation.
 A matchingRule is an ASN.1 definition which contains an OID (usually) a name e.g. caseIgnoreMatch (OID = 2.5.13.2) and the data type it operates on e.g. DirectoryString.
 More Information.

-name space Term used to describe all DNs that lie in (or are contained within or bounded by) a given DIT i.e. if the DIT root is dc=example,dc=com then cn=people,dc=example,dc=com is said to lie in the name space but ou=people,dc=example,dc=net does not - it lies in the dc=example,dc=net name space.
+name space Term used to describe all DNs that lie in (or are contained within or bounded by) a given DIT, that is, if the DIT root is dc=example,dc=com then cn=people,dc=example,dc=com is said to lie in the name space but ou=people,dc=example,dc=net does not - it lies in the dc=example,dc=net name space.

-naming attribute One attribute, the naming attribute (a.k.a RDN) is used to uniquely identify each entry in the DIT.
+One attribute, the naming attribute (a.k.a RDN) is used to uniquely identify each entry in the DIT.
+The sum of all naming attributes (a.k.a RDN) that define the path to an entry within a DIT is called the DN.

 objectClass Object Classes are collections of attributes.
 They define: